-Datla has recently begun research for a new project that considers questions of princely state sovereignty and politics over the course of the colonial period and at independence.
-Some of this new research will appear soon as "The Origins of Indirect Rule in India: Hyderabad and the British Imperial Order" in Law and History Review.
-Beginning with eighteenth-century British negotiations over land that belonged to the state of Hyderabad, this project seeks to understand the evolution of indirect rule as a distinct form of colonial rule.
-Its aim is to elucidate how political and legal debates in and about princely states were generative of the practices that came to characterize both the colonial and national state.
+Beginning with eighteenth-century British negotiations over land that belonged to the state of Hyderabad, this project seeks to understand the evolution of indirect rule as a distinct form by exploring the dilemmas Hyderabad's status posed at key historical moments.
+Its larger aim is to elucidate how political and legal debates in and about princely states were generative of the practices that came to characterize both the colonial and national state.

 Datla's work has been published in Modern Asian Studies and has been funded by fellowships from the American Institute of Indian Studies (AIIS) and Fulbright-Hays Doctoral Dissertation Research Abroad.